mattv/resume/markdown/resume.md

 Motivated and seasoned technologist with a broad professional background.
 Proven ability to dissect and resolve complex business problems.
 Practitioner of continuous improvement best practices.
 Strong technical leader with a belief in the power of leading by example.
 Collaborative team builder capable of relating to senior leadership, technical engineers and non-technical stakeholders alike.

-*Software engineer with strong people and management skills, seeking a lead developer or engineering manager role.*

-As an engineer I care deeply about quality and precision, not only at the code level but throughout the product.
-I balance attention to detail with a drive to ship, because a product is only as good as its usefulness to actual people.
-I enjoy creating lucid user experiences and designing robust software architectures.

-As a team leader I bring empathy, solidity, and clarity of communication.
-I enjoy optimizing processes and refining infrastructure so teams are faced with minimal repetitive load and can focus on high-flying creativity.

-I seek a vibrant environment of innovation, a strong team practicing Agile methodologies, and a culture of excellence.
-It is more than a day job, it is a platform to make a meaningful contribution at a global scale.

 AWS Certification
 -------------
 **AWS Certified Developer** - October 2017